 Note: All hunter safety courses require preregistration at pgc.state.pa.us.

-• The Covered Bridge Chapter of the Ruffed Grouse Society will have a fundraising conservation and sportsmen's banquet Wednesday at Bella Sera By Greco's, 414 Morganza Road in Canonsburg.
+• The Covered Bridge Chapter of the Ruffed Grouse Society will hold its 10th annual sportsmen's banquet Thursday at Bella Sera by Greco's, 414 Morganza Road, Canonsburg.
 Doors open at 5:15 p.m., with dinner at 7:15 p.m.
-There will be live and silent auctions, games, drawings and door prizes.
-Proceeds benefit habitat projects for grouse, woodcock and other species.
-Tickets are $60 per person or $100 per couple; sponsor packages are also available.
+There will be games, raffles, live and silent auctions, door prizes and more.
+Proceeds benefit efforts to create habitat for grouse, woodcock and other wildlife.
+Tickets are $70 for individuals, $125 for couples.
+Sponsor packages are also available.
 Call Lisa Rossi at 724-693-9032.

 Shoots on tap

 • California (Pa.)'s archery club will hold its annual indoor fundraiser shoot Nov.
 20-22 at Charleroi Archery Club, 194 Fremont Road.
 It¹s open to all classes and USA Archery rules and regulations apply.
 Cost is $12 per person.
 Lines begin at 7 p.m.
 Nov.
 20, 9 a.m. and 1 and 6 p.m.
 Nov.
 21, and 9 a.m. and 1 p.m.
 Nov.
 22. To register, call Sam Steingrabe at 724-699-8745.